 Sickle Cell Anemia: A Parent's Guide for the School Age Child

-Important Facts About Sickle Cell Anemia
+Important Information About Sickle Cell Anemia

 Sickle cell anemia is the most common serious genetic disease in African Americans.
 About one in every 400 African American infants is born with the condition.
 A person with this life-long disease has an abnormality of the hemoglobin, which leads to abnormally shaped red blood cells.
 All complications of this disease can be traced to these abnormal shaped red blood cells.
 The cell sometimes assumes a "sickle" shape that is very rigid.
 Rigid red blood cells can become trapped and cause "log jams" within the blood vessels interfering with normal blood flow.
 The resulting obstruction can lead to sudden pain anywhere in the body, as well as damage the body tissues and organs over time.
 The altered structure of the red blood cell causes it to break down more rapidly leading to a chronically low blood count, or anemia.
 The manifestations and severity of the disease are unpredictable.
 Some children have almost no symptoms while others have multiple serious problems.
 Most children have occasional mild symptoms.
 Supportive treatment is available for complications associated with sickle cell anemia.
 The only known cure is a Bone Marrow Transplant.

 Understanding the special needs of the child with sickle cell anemia is essential for the child's health and well being.
 The intent of this guide is to educate parents and others about how to provide the best care to the child with sickle cell anemia.

 Diagnosis of a Serious Disease in a Healthy Child